marriott-library/MaRMAT-Beta/README.md

 ### Sample Data
 *Coming soon*

-# Reparative Metadata Audit Tool GUI for PC
+## GUI for PC Users
+To facilitate wider use, our GUI allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.

+*Note: The GUI is not compatible with MacOS*

-## GUI Features
+### Features
 - Load lexicon and metadata files in CSV format.
 - Select columns from the metadata file for analysis.
 - Choose the column in the metadata file to be rewritten as the "Identifier" column so that the output can be reconciled with the original metadata file.